A multi-dynamic low-rank deep image prior (ML-DIP) for 3D real-time cardiovascular MRI: Ethics declarations

 This work was funded by NIH grants R01-EB029957, R01-HL151697, and R01-HL148103.

-\section{Ethics Declarations}
+\section{Ethics declarations}

 \begin{itemize} \item \textbf{Competing interests}: The authors declare no competing interests. \item \textbf{Ethics approval and consent}: For the human subject data, approval was granted by the Institutional Review Board (IRB) at The Ohio State University (2020H0402 and 2019H0076).
-Informed consent to participate in the study and publish results was obtained from all individual participants. \item \textbf{Data and code availability}: Code and a sample dataset will be made publicly available after the peer-review process is complete. \item \textbf{Author contribution}: C. Chen implemented ML-DIP and generated initial results.
+Informed consent to participate in the study and publish results was obtained from all individual participants. \item \textbf{Data and code availability}: For code, visit \url{https://github.com/OSU-CMR/ml-dip} \item \textbf{Author contributions}: C. Chen implemented ML-DIP and generated initial results.
 M. Vornehm assisted with implementation and manuscript review.
+Z. Bu reconstructed the additional patient data and generated updated figures.
 M. Sultan provided feedback on improving and optimizing ML-DIP and reviewed the manuscript.
 M. Arshad assisted with data acquisition and curation.
 Y. Liu performed pulse sequence programming and scanned the subjects.
 P. Chandrasekaran assisted with volunteer recruitment, data acquisition, and image analysis.
 Y. Han contributed to experiment design and result interpretation.
 R. Ahmad supervised all aspects of the study. \end{itemize}

 { {\textbf{Video S1.} A representative slice from MRXCAT reconstructed using ML-DIP.
 Here, $T$ represents the number of frames used during training.
-This video corresponds to \figref{mrxcat} of the manuscript.
-It is available under the Ancillary files link on arXiv.}}
+This video corresponds to \figref{mrxcat} of the manuscript and is available under the Ancillary files link on arXiv.}}

 { {\textbf{Video S2.} Representative short-axis cine from 5D-Cine, 2D real-time cine, and ML-DIP for a healthy subject at rest, a healthy subject during exercise, a PVC patient with irregular rhythm, and a PVC patient with bigeminy.
 For the real-time cine (the two right columns), a pause of 1.5 s is inserted after each loop.
-This video corresponds to \figref{comparison} of the manuscript.
-It is available under the Ancillary files link on arXiv.}}
+This video corresponds to \figref{comparison} of the manuscript and is available under the Ancillary files link on arXiv.}}

+{ {\textbf{Video S3.} Coronal views from ML-DIP reconstruction from two different subjects.
+A healthy subject (left) and a PVC patient in bigeminy rhythm (right) are shown.
+Due to the strong relaxivity effects of ferumoxytol, the image on the left shows higher blood-myocardium contrast.
+Also, the cine on the right (collected with balanced steady-state free precession) shows stronger signal loss at the tissue-fat interface and is available under the Ancillary files link on arXiv.}}